kloudynetklassrooms/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     -   Active Directory Domain Service (ADDS) Domain Controllers (DC) are deployed into Azure virtual machines.
 These are extensions of the on-premises AD DS DCs and allow for resiliency for the authentication and authorization mechanism that Contoso employees use today.

-    -  Configure multiple VMs as Domain Controllers in the West Central U.S. region and two others in the West US 2.
+    -  Configure multiple VMs as Domain Controllers in the Southeast Asia region and two others in the East Asia.
 ADDS Sites and Services will be configured with the two Azure regional virtual networks as new sites in AD.
-        -  For Domain Controllers in West Central US, Availability Sets will be configured.
+        -  For Domain Controllers in Southeast Asia, Availability Sets will be configured.
-        -  For Domain Controllers in West US 2, Availability Zones will be configured.
+        -  For Domain Controllers in East Asia, Availability Zones will be configured.

     -   All four DCs are in active state as a disaster recovery strategy.
 In case primary region is unavailable, requests are automatically served by secondary set of DCs.